-The MOT test is an annual inspection that makes sure your vehicle meets the minimum acceptable environmental and road safety standards.
+The MOT test is an annual inspection that makes sure your vehicle meets environmental and road safety standards.
 The first test is on the third anniversery of its registration.

 What checks are included in an MOT?

-The MOT test involves dozens of checks on your car, covering many components from the braking system and fuel system to seatbelts, wipers, mirrors, lights and the exhaust.
+The MOT test checks a range of car parts, from the braking and fuel system to the seatbelts, wipers, mirrors, lights and the exhaust.

-It doesn't, however, include the condition of the engine, gearbox or clutch.
+It doesn't look at the condition of the engine, gearbox or clutch.

-Remember that an MOT pass doesn't mean that your vehicle’s roadworthy for the life of the certificate, and regular maintenance is still vital.
+An MOT pass doesn't mean that your vehicle will be safe to drive for the life of the test certificate, and regular maintenance is still vital.

 Are any vehicles exempt from the MOT test?

-Cars, vans and motorcycles over 40 years old don't need an MOT as long as they've not been substantially changed in the previous 30 years.
+Cars, vans and motorcycles over 40 years old don't need an MOT test, as long as they've not been substantially changed in the last 30 years.

 - Quick and easy online booking and payment.